Multibit-Legacy/multibit-hd/README.md

 This provides an ever-improving set of regression tests to ensure that new code does not break the existing work.

-The code is arranged as a single test that starts MultiBit HD with a random application directory.
-From that initial blank slate a wallet is created and the application is explored.
-You can run this manually by looking in `mbhd-swing/src/test/java/.../fest`.
+The code is arranged as a single test case with multiple individual tests that are independent of each other.
+Each create their own temporary application directory and may or may not require an initial randomly created empty wallet.

+Developers are strongly encouraged to create a FEST test for any UI work they are about to undertake and use it to actually test the work in progress.
+It is far faster to run FEST than to manually run up the application and do it manually.

-It is not intended to run as part of a Maven build.
+FEST is not intended to run as part of a Maven build since not all build environments support a display.